Soul Food (TV series): Syndication

-In 2004, BET acquired the rights to air reruns of the series (in the United States).
+In 2003, BET acquired the rights to air reruns of the series (in the United States).
 The episodes have been edited to allow for commercials, and to meet FCC content standards for basic cable networks.
 BET aired syndicated reruns of Soul Food for a long time, until it shifted the series to its sister network, BET J (now known as BET Her).
 On March 15, 2010, the principal cast members (except for Rockmond Dunbar), appeared together on the BET late-night talk show The Mo'Nique Show.
 TV One began airing reruns of the series in January 2012.
 Syndication rights are currently held by Aspire, which began airing reruns of the series in January 2016.

 Home releases

-On June 24, 2003, Showtime Entertainment/Paramount Pictures Home Entertainment released the first season of Soul Food: The Series on DVD, just two weeks after the series wrapped its fourth season.
+On June 24, 2003, Paramount Home Entertainment (under the Showtime Entertainment label) released the first season of Soul Food: The Series on DVD, just two weeks after the series wrapped its fourth season.

-After a long delay, the remaining four seasons were released in 2007 and 2008 by Paramount Pictures and CBS Home Entertainment (because of CBS acquiring the pre-2006 Viacom, including Showtime Networks).
+After a long delay, the remaining four seasons were released in 2007 and 2008 by Paramount Home Entertainment (through CBS Home Entertainment, because of CBS Corporation acquiring the pre-2006 Viacom, including Showtime Networks).

 While season one (billed as "the complete first season") runs in its uncut, complete form, the remaining other seasons did not, primarily due to music licensing issues, and some episodes being edited from their original versions, primarily due to expensive costing issues while trying to go back to their original, unedited versions.

-International rights to the series are held by Fox, which has yet to release DVD sets in other territories.
+International rights to the series are held by The Walt Disney Company via 20th Television, and 20th Century Home Entertainment has yet to release DVD sets in other territories.

 ^ The 20-episode DVD release of "Season 3" actually contains the 10 episodes in Season 3 and the 10 episodes in Season 4.